lexruee/tentacle_pi/README.md

 and Python bindings for I2C sensors.

-Right know some drivers might be buggy (e.g. AM2315) and there is no Python 3 support.

 Why did I create this repository?

 * For my project at the University I need a single repository that contains all necessary drivers.

-* Besides that I want to learn how to write linux drivers for I2C sensors and Python C extensions.
+* Besides that I want to learn how to write drivers for I2C sensors.

-* I want sensor drivers that are purely written in C for portability and performance reasons.

 * No additional dependencies like boost, wiringPi or quick2wire.

 * Python 2.7 support!
 Because most of the single-board computers have Python 2.7 support like Raspberry Pi, Raspberry Pi 2, Banana Pi, or BeagleBone Black.

 * No hardcoded platform specific drivers.